S.M.I.L.E. You're on Social Media

 “We are releasing the proof-of-concept to the wider academic community and we want to start partnering closer with researchers to incorporate their algorithms into the environment.
 We are also working on the next tool within the Macroscope called the brand analytics environment.”

 Additionally, the team is launching a laboratory that will focus on advertising research and testing new technologies for campus.
-More information on the Social Research and Technology Innovation Lab will be available later in 2018.
+For more information on the Social Research and Technology Innovation Lab visit their website.